leojacinto/WorkflowDataFabric-TypeA/section16-kafka-stream-connect.md

    <img src="screenshots/sc_docker_image.png" height="400">

 6. This will be the image you will use for **Part 5: Sending messages from Kafka Producer**.
-Alternatively you can execute all of the steps in **Part 4: Setting up a Kafka Producer** in your local machine by setting up Apache Kafka in your local machine.
+Alternatively you can execute all of the steps in **Part 4: Setting up a Kafka Producer** in your local machine by setting up Apache Kafka in your local machine

 ### Pre-requisites: Local machine option
 Kafka can also be set up in your local machine using in this page https://kafka.apache.org/quickstart > **Step 1: Get Kafka** with JVM 17+ installed in your machine